Skip to main content

 Custom Domain

-CloudBase HTTP Access Service provides automatically generated domains by default.
-You can also bind custom domains to CloudBase HTTP Access Service.
+CloudBase HTTP access service provides auto-generated domains by default, and you can also bind custom domains to CloudBase HTTP access service.

-💡 Note: Default domains are recommended for use only in test environments.
+Default domains are recommended only for testing environments.
 To ensure business security and stability, it is recommended to bind custom domains in production environments.

 Prerequisites